 At least three times a day take a short walk of a few hundred yards or more (if you wish) to avoid stiffness of your muscles and joints.

-Swimming, cycling, and other strenuous activities should all be avoided until your wound feels fully comfortable, which may take a month or more.
+Swimming, cycling, and other activities should all be avoided for at least a month after surgery, and only when your wound is completely comfortable.